GameFaceProductions/GameFace/README.md

 Type users name and get back result of user profiles<br>
 Link to that users profile <br>

-# On Another User’s Profile Features
+# On Another User’s ProfilePage Features
 Like, comment on posts<br>
 Follow users<br>
 Report<br>